mikesmullin/nvi/README.md

 and 1 char wide;
   for every line that isnt wrapped but is cutoff by a short viewport, a > is ending that line

+opening more than one tab creates a 1char high tabbar at top of the screen